I’m Emily Campbell and this is the story of Pemberton Qwilts.

 Sheila Frances Hayes, née Pemberton, taught me to sew.

-Homepage photograph by Angela Moore www.angela-moore.co.uk
+Homepage photographs by Angela Moore www.angela-moore.co.uk

 This portrait and beach photography by Michael Donald www.michaeldonald.com